OUR PHILADELPHIA (2020)

 The story of three Black Philadelphia mothers who lost their sons to neighborhood youth gun violence.
 They are forever bonded as members of this undesirable club, but finding ways to transform their pain into purpose.

 You can watch the film on YouTube now.
+[Or view the closed captioned version here.]

 Making Sweet Tea (2019)